Manhattan Day School

 Manhattan Day School consists of an Early Childhood (Two year olds - Kindergarten), Lower School (1st - 5th grade) and Middle School (6th - 8th grade).
-The school is led by Dr. Pesha Kletenik, Head of School since 2022.
+Ms. Raizi Chechik became Head of School in 2017.
+The school is a not-for-profit organization.

 After-school programming and athletics

 At Manhattan Day School children can participate in the After School program on the school premises.
 Starting from Nursery 3 through 8th Grade, children can join extracurricular activities in addition to their coursework.
 The after-school program options include karate, ballet, songwriting, dance, art, robotics, chess, cooking, and E2K.

 The MDS Blazers is the name carried by the sports teams that play for MDS Middle School.
-MDS has basketball, hockey, and now soccer teams.
+MDS has Basketball ,Football, Robotics, and now soccer teams.

 Israel advocacy

 MDS has a comprehensive program of Israel advocacy training called Stand With Israel.
 Students choose a topic to research and present to various influencers and organizations to show their support for Israel.
 The MDS Stand With Israel team has presented to the Upper West Side community, Alan Dershowitz, the United Nations, and at the Museum for Jewish Heritage and has partnered with Stand With Us, AIPAC and NORPAC, among other organizations.